 1. How does California law define “deprivation of custody”?

 PC 278.5 makes it a crime maliciously to deprive another adult of his/her lawful right to custody of, or visitation with, a child.
 Deprivation of custody is sometimes referred to as “child detention.”1

-You see, Penal Code 278.5 PC California's law against the deprivation of custody not only prohibits interfering with a parent's right to custody over a child, but also with a right to visitation.
-And…as is the case with many situations involving custody disputes…many parents do not get along.
+Note that most parents do not get along well when they are involved in a custody dispute.
 When this is the case, some parents may try to take their anger or revenge out on the other parent through the children.
-One way to do this is to try to hinder or obstruct the other parent's time with the children.
+One way to do this is to try to hinder or obstruct the other parent’s time with the children.